 Overview

-Bungonia is one of the oldest public recreation reserves in the world, with its limestone caves first being protected back in 1872.
+Together with the adjoining Bungonia NP, Bungonia SCA is part of one of the oldest public recreation reserves in the world, with the limestone caves (which were carved out of the SCA in 2010, and which are now part of the national park) first being protected back in 1872.
 It lies 35km east of Goulburn on the edge of the Southern Highlands.
-It is bounded to the north by Bungonia Creek, and to the east by the Shoalhaven River.
-It is a popular reserve for a variety of activities, including bushwalking, canyoning, caving and rock climbing.
-The caves are the deepest in mainland Australia.
+It consist of two parts, the western section which covers is the abseiling sections of Bungonia Creek and Jerrara Creek, and the southern section, which is bounded to the north by Bungonia NP, and to the east by the Shoalhaven River.
+It is used for a variety of activities, including paddling, bushwalking and canyoning.

 Access

-The main road access to Bungonia State Conservation Area is fairly well signposted from both Goulburn and Marulan.
-From Sydney, head south west on the Hume Highway and turn left just south of Marulan, then immediately right.
+The main road access to Bungonia State Conservation Area is fairly well signposted from both Goulburn and Marulan, as for most of the route it is the same as to the national park.
+From Sydney, head south west on the Hume Highway and take the exit just south of Marulan, passing straight through the roundabout.
 At the next T-intersection after 16km turn left to the town of Bungonia, and then left just past the middle of town.
-The State Conservation Area is about 10km down the road.

 Activities